 The University has a financial responsibility for pension benefits associated with its defined benefit plans and for retiree health benefits.
-The University's net pension liability was \$21.8 billion, \$18.1 billion and \$9.8 billion in 2020, 2019 and 2018, respectively.
-The increase in 2020 was primarily driven by lower than expected investment returns for the UCRP portfolio.
-The increase in 2019 was primarily driven by changes in assumptions as a result of the most recent experience study, with the reduction in the discount rate and the changes in the mortality tables causing the largest increases.
-The total investment rate of return for UCRP was 1.7 percent in 2020, 6.0 percent in 2019 and 7.8 percent in 2018.
-The discount rate used to estimate the net pension liability was 6.75, 6.75 and 7.25 percent in 2020, 2019 and 2018, respectively.
+The University's net pension liability was \$5.9 billion, \$21.8 billion and \$18.1 billion in 2021, 2020 and 2019, respectively.
+The decrease in 2021 and the increase in 2020 were driven by investment returns for the UCRP portfolio.
+In 2021, market performance was favorable compared to expected returns, and in 2020, market performance was unfavorable compared to expected returns.
+The total investment rate of return for UCRP was 30.5 percent in 2021, 1.7 percent in 2020 and 6.0 percent in 2019.
+The discount rate used to estimate the net pension liability was 6.75 percent in 2021, 2020 and 2019, respectively.

 LBNL participates in the University's defined benefit pension plan, although the DOE has an ongoing financial responsibility to reimburse the University for LBNL's share of the obligation to UCRP.
 In addition, under certain circumstances, the University makes contributions to UCRP for LANL and LLNL retirees and, based upon contractual arrangements with the DOE, is reimbursed by the DOE.
-The University recorded receivables from the DOE of \$1.0 billion, \$911.5 million and \$316.7 million for 2020, 2019 and 2018, respectively, representing the DOE's share of the net pension liability.
+The University recorded receivables from the DOE of \$591.4 million, \$1.0 billion and \$911.5 million for 2021, 2020 and 2019, respectively, representing the DOE's share of the net pension liability.

-The University's net retiree health benefits liability was \$23.9 billion, \$19.9 billion and \$18.9 billion, in 2020, 2019 and 2018, respectively.
-While retiree health benefits are not a legal obligation of the University and can be canceled or modified at any time, accounting standards require the University to recognize a net retiree health benefits liability based on the current practices of providing retiree health benefits.
-The University funds the retiree health benefits through UCRHBT based on a projection of benefits on a pay-as-you-go basis and the assets in the trust are not sufficient to fund retiree health benefits.
+The University's net retiree health benefits liability was \$24.9 billion, \$23.9 billion, and \$19.9 billion in 2021, 2020 and 2019, respectively.
+While retiree health benefits are not a legal obligation of the University and can be canceled or modified at any time, accounting standards require the University to recognize a net retiree health liability based on the current practices of providing retiree health benefits.
+The University funds the retiree health benefits through UCRHBT based on a projection of benefits on a pay-as-you-go basis, and the assets in the trust are not sufficient to fund retiree health benefits.
 Therefore, the Bond Buyer 20-year tax-exempt general obligation municipal-bond index rate is used to discount the retiree health benefits liabilities.
-The increase in the net retiree health benefits liability was primarily driven by a decrease in the discount rate.
-The change in the net retiree health benefits liability in 2019 was driven by the decrease in the discount rate offset by reducing the inflation assumption and strong management of health care costs.
-The discount rates as of June 30, 2020, 2019 and 2018 were 2.21 percent, 3.50 percent and 3.87 percent, respectively.
+The increases in the net retiree health benefits liabilities in both 2021 and 2020 were primarily driven by decreases in the discount rates.
+The discount rates as of June 30, 2021, 2020 and 2019 were 2.16 percent, 2.21 percent and 3.50 percent, respectively.

 LBNL participates in the University's retiree health benefits plans and, based on contractual arrangements with the DOE, the University is reimbursed for retiree health benefits costs associated with retirees who previously worked at LBNL.
-The University recorded receivables from the DOE of \$691.0 million, \$667.6 million and \$656.9 million for 2020, 2019 and 2018, respectively, representing the DOE's share of the net retiree health benefits liability.
+The University recorded receivables from the DOE of \$711.5 million, \$691.0 million and \$667.6 million for 2021, 2020 and 2019, respectively, representing the DOE's share of the net retiree health benefits liability.